What is Fonio?

 This is important because hypothyroidism (excess thyroid) can raise cholesterol levels and make you more likely to have a heart attack.

 3. Improves Diabetes Management

-One study in 2018 investigated the properties of fonio flour and pig pea flour for the development of function racker biscuits. for crackers.
-While it did show that adding fonio flour to the pigeon pea flour resulted in increased protein content and amino acid profile as well as significant antioxidant properties.
+One study in 2018 investigated the properties of fonio flour and pig pea flour for the development of functional cracker biscuits.
+Adding fonio flour to the pigeon pea flour resulted in increased protein content and amino acid profile as well as significant antioxidant properties.

 The flour mix also was the lowest glycemic index (GI) of the flour types which may be helpful in lowering blood glucose after a meal.
 The Gi is a rating system for foods that contain carbohydrates.
 It allows you to know how quickly a food will spike up your blood sugar levels.